Lupus: Medications

 Due to the variety of symptoms and organ system involvement with SLE, its severity in an individual must be assessed to successfully treat SLE.
 Mild or remittent disease may, sometimes, be safely left untreated.
 If required, nonsteroidal anti-inflammatory drugs and antimalarials may be used.
 Medications such as prednisone, mycophenolic acid and tacrolimus have been used in the past.

 Disease-modifying antirheumatic drugs

 Disease-modifying antirheumatic drugs (DMARDs) are used preventively to reduce the incidence of flares, the progress of the disease, and the need for steroid use; when flares occur, they are treated with corticosteroids.
 DMARDs commonly in use are antimalarials such as hydroxychloroquine and immunosuppressants (e.g. methotrexate and azathioprine).
 Hydroxychloroquine is an FDA-approved antimalarial used for constitutional, cutaneous, and articular manifestations.
 Hydroxychloroquine has relatively few side effects, and there is evidence that it improves survival among people who have SLE.

 Cyclophosphamide is used for severe glomerulonephritis or other organ-damaging complications.
 Mycophenolic acid is also used for the treatment of lupus nephritis, but it is not FDA-approved for this indication, and FDA is investigating reports that it may be associated with birth defects when used by pregnant women.
+A study involving more than 1,000 people with lupus found that people have a similar risk of serious infection with azathioprine and mycophenolic acid as with newer biological therapies (rituximab and belimumab).